shortlink-org/shortlink/internal/boundaries/ui/nx-monorepo/packages/ui-kit/README.md

 ## @shortlink/ui-kit

-The UI Kit is a collection of React components that are used in the Shortlink app.
+The UI Kit is a collection of React components that are used in the ShortLink app.

 ### Installation